Kushagra8/Angular-CSS-HTML-JS/README.md

 # coursera-test
 Test Coursera Repo
-Just learning how to use AngularJS with HTML and CSS
+Just learning how to use AngularJS with HTML & CSS (plus JavaScript)